Analysis for Testers- Michael Bolton

 When we’re dropped into a testing situation, how do we make sense of it all?

-How can we rapidly achieve a deeper understanding of things that we little or nothing about?
+How can we rapidly achieve a deeper understanding of things that we know little or nothing about?

 How can we develop skills to make us more powerful testers?